 What other qualities make good mentors for young people?
 How can we provide mentoring relationships to all teens?
 Please share your insights and experiences.

 ©2013 Marilyn Price-Mitchell.
 All rights reserved.
-Please contact for permission to reprint.
+Please see reprint guidelines for Marilyn’s articles.